|Spacecraft Mission Pages|

 Where is the Galileo Spacecraft right now?

-The app above shows the last resting place of the Galileo Spacecraft right now - which is within Jupiter.
+The app above shows the last resting place of the Galileo Spacecraft right now - which is within Jupiter where it was deliberately crashed in 2003.
 You can also wind the animation backwards in time to watch its launch and its flybys of Venus and the Earth, and insertion into orbit around Jupiter.